Jabos90/Advent-Of-Code-LITE/README.md

 ### Project
  There are no particular requirements on the project itself, as long as all projects use the same .NET version.

- However, `DayBase.GetDate` assumes the project name ends with (at least) 2 numbers that it can use to determine which year is running.<br/>
+ However, [DayBase](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L225) assumes the project name ends with (at least) 2 numbers that it can use to determine which year is running.<br/>
  Make the necessary changes there if you would like to use a different naming scheme.

 ### Program.cs (The Entry Point)
  Program.cs is the default entry point for a project, but it can be named whatever you want it to be.<br/>
- The main logic happens in `Common.Launcher`, so all the entry point needs to do is call it.
+ The main logic happens in the [Launcher](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/Launcher.cs#L16), so all the entry point needs to do is [call it](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/AdventOfCode2015/Program.cs#L1).

  Calling the `Run()` method will attempt to run the task of whatever day the computer is set to (up to 25).<br/>
  To run a specific day, simply supply it as the parameter to the same method.